MAHTEP/OPENSC2/CONTRIBUTION.md

 To contribute to the project, please follow the following steps:

 * Make a fork of the repositoty
-* Clone your on forked repository
+* Clone your own forked repository
 * Create a new brach
 * Do your changes
 * Test your changes